-Name of Student: D.O.B.: Month Day Year School: Grade: I,, conschild named above.
-The procedures have been explained to me, and I understand me, completion of psychological tests with my child at school, possibly completion of emotional functioning by myself and by my child's teachers.
+Name of Student: D.O.B.: Month Day Year School: G irade: I, consent to named above.
+The procedures have been explained to me, and I understand that completion of psychological tests with my child at school, possibly completion of ra emotional functioning by myself and by my child's teachers.
 The advantage assessment have been discussed with me.
-Alternatives to this assessment hap psychological assessment completed in a private setting or through another agency. f rating scales les and disa ve also beer olve a telep that examindvantages phone intervious of a psyc view with ur and/o hologica I understand that: \ A feedback meeting will occur, during which the results of the assessment we from my child's school who are directly involved in his or her educational program resource teacher, principal/vice-principal).
-I can request a meeting to hear the results prior to the school feedback meeting. g. \ A psychological diagnosis or diagnoses may be made as a result of this as the professional opinion of the psychologist or psychological associate.
-I unders will communicate this information to me in person at the feedback meeting.
-A psychological assessment report will be prepared, which will include: informassessment; relevant history; previous assessment results, current assessment repsychological service provider about my child, and recommendations. • I will be provided with a copy of the psychological assessment report.
-A copy and Student Services Central files, which are kept in a secure location at the Algor Board for at least 10 years past my child's 18th birthday.
-A copy of the psychological report will be placed in my child's Ontario Student may be removed from the OSR by making a request in writing to the principal of my tand that th nis repor All test forms, rating scales, additional correspondence, and notes will be Algonquin and Lakeshore Catholic District School Board for at least 10 years past metals. chology file at the No information about this assessment, including the written psychological asselse without my written consent, or unless confidentiality must be breached for ALCDSB PHIPA Privacy Statement.
+Alternatives to this assessment hav psychological assessment completed in a private setting or through another agency. ating scales es and disa a telephon that examin dvantages e interview ne behavio of a psyc with me, ur and/or hological I understand that: A feedback meeting will occur, during which the results of the assessment will from my child's school who are directly involved in his or her educational program resource teacher, principal/vice-principal).
+I can request a meeting to hear the results prior to the school feedback meeting. • A psychological diagnosis or diagnoses may be made as a result of this ase the professional opinion of the psychologist or psychological associate.
+I understa will communicate this information to me in person at the feedback meeting. • A psychological assessment report will be prepared, which will include: inform assessment; relevant history; previous assessment results, current assessment results, psychological service provider about my child, and recommendations. • I will be provided with a copy of the psychological assessment report.
+A copy and Student Services Central files, which are kept in a secure location at the Algon Board for at least 10 years past my child's 18 th birthday. • A copy of the psychological report will be placed in my child's Ontario Student may be removed from the OSR by making a request in writing to the principal of my c stand that t his report • All test forms, rating scales, additional correspondence, and notes will be keep Algonquin and Lakeshore Catholic District School Board for at least 10 years past my nology file at the No information about this assessment, including the written psychological assesses without my written consent, or unless confidentiality must be breached for a ALCDSB PHIPA Privacy Statement.
 I may discontinue the assessment process at any time.
-However, should I do completed, or for results to be shared with school personnel. so, it will no ot be possib le for a rep ort to be Signed: Date: Witness Date:
+However, should I do completed, or for results to be shared with school personnel. easons disc cussed and document ed in the Signed: Date: Witness: Date: